SuperOfficeDocs/superoffice-docs/docs/api/documents/services/configure-access.md

 ## TemporaryPath

 The `TemporaryPath` key should have the physical location for temporary files on the server.
 The service implementation will stream documents to the temp-path before moving them to the archive-path for storage.
 Temporary files are created on the server at this path.
 This path is not client-specific.
+It has nothing to do with the temporary path on the temp file on the client.

 ## ImpersonateUser

 Finally, specify the impersonation key value.
-Impersonation is for file access.
+Impersonation is for file access on the server side.
 Impersonation should be set to true in a scenario where SO\_ARC is located on a remote server because the web-server user runs as a restricted local account that has no rights to access a file-share on a different server.

 If the impersonation set to true, the domain, user, and the password values for a user that has access to SO\_ARC and temp folder have to be provided.